single-cell-data/SOMA/abstract_specification.md

 - `uri`: location at which to create the object.
 - `schema`: an Arrow Schema defining the per-column schema.
-- `index_column_names`: a list of column names to use as index columns, AKA "dimensions" (e.g. `['cell_type', 'tissue_type']`).
+- `index_column_names`: a list of column names to use as index columns, AKA "dimensions" (e.g., `['cell_type', 'tissue_type']`).
 All named columns must exist in the schema, and at least one index column name is required.
-Index column order is significant and may affect other operations (e.g. read result order).
+Index column order is significant and may affect other operations (e.g., read result order).
 The `soma_joinid` column may be indexed.
 - [`platform_config`](#platform-specific-configuration): optional storage-engine specific configuration.
 - [`context`](#long-lived-context-data): optional context to use for this new object.